PhinehasNarh/File-Intergrity-Model/README.md

 ##  Overview

 Welcome to the **File Integrity Monitoring Tool**!
 This little Python application is your best buddy for keeping an eye on your precious files.
 Think of it as your personal watchdog, sniffing out any changes in specified directories and giving you a heads-up when something goes wrong.
-Whether files are modified, created, or deleted, this tool has got your back with real-time notifications and a handy logbook for all the action!
+Whether files are modified, created, or deleted, this tool has got your back with real-time notifications and a handy logbook for all the action.

 ##  Key Features

 - **Real-time file monitoring**: Never miss a beat!
 This tool tracks changes to your files or directories like a hawk.
-- **Customizable alerts**: Get notified with a fun Tkinter pop-up whenever there’s a change—no more surprises!
+- **Customizable alerts**: Get notified with a fun Tkinter pop-up whenever there’s a change—no more surprises
 - **Detailed change logs**: Every change is documented in a neat YAML format.
 Who doesn’t love a good logbook?
 - **SHA-512 Integration**: Keeps your file integrity in check with the powerful SHA-512 hashing algorithm.